wolfgang101/include-mastodon-feed/readme.txt

 = Additional customizations =

-You can create a file `config.php` to overrwrite select settings
+You can define several plugin constants to set custom default options that will be applied site-wide.

+1. Open your `wp-config.php` file
+2. Search for the line `/* Add any custom values between this line and the "stop editing" line. */`
+3. Define the options you want to override between the line from step #2 and `/* That's all, stop editing!
+Happy publishing. */`

-See the included `config-example.php` file for a full list of supported settings
+See the included `config-example.php` file for a full list of supported settings.

 == Frequently Asked Questions ==